strangeway-org/selenide-kelt/README.md

 1. Get element by any of standard By (with named arguments instead of By):
     ```kotlin
     open("/login")

+    // search by CSS as simple as possible:
+    elt("#submit").click()

+    // or you may specify selector explicitly:
     elt(css = "#submit").click()
     elt(cssClass = "message").shouldHave(text("Hello"))